|

 representative of dental patients in general, we can infer that dental

-patients who take vitamin C tend to have fewer canker sores than those who
+patients who take vitamin C tend to have fewer canker sores than those

 don't, as a result of taking the vitamin C.